 Pharmaceutical manufacturing is based on the necessity for extreme accuracy in measurement, weight and size in their product development.
-There must be no room for error when it comes to dealing with manufacturing with a medicinal mindset; exact figures are essential to ensuring the end product is in a perfect condition, and are both safe and effective.
+There must be no room for error when dealing with manufacturing with a medicinal mindset; exact figures are essential to ensuring the end product is in perfect condition and safe and effective.

 But what does the pharmaceutical manufacturing process entail?
 This article looks at the different stages, what problems pharmaceutical caking can cause, and considers what potential solutions could improve the overall quality of the end product, as well as the efficiency of the manufacturing process.

 Caking in The Pharmaceutical Manufacturing Process

 The pharmaceutical powder-caking process is fairly similar to some elements of confectionary manufacturing in the way that a powdery material is used, pressed and shaped into small, condensed shapes.
 However, a key difference with pharmaceutical production is ensuring a precise uniformity in weight and size.
 At the same time, confectionary manufacturing allows a small margin for manoeuvre, differing from the absolute rigidity of pharmaceutical manufacturing.